zzzprojects/docs/entityframeworkcore.com/pages/model/model-explicit-values.md

 }
 ```

-Now everytime a new order is added to the database, the OrderDate property will be set to the CLR default value for `DateTime`, but if you to set the explicit value of OrderDate for any particular order, let's say 20-Dec-2017.
+Now every time a new order is added to the database, the OrderDate property will be set to the CLR default value for `DateTime`, but if you want to set the explicit value of OrderDate for any particular order, let's say 20-Dec-2017.

 ```csharp